Sindhu-Gowda2503/nginx-docker-compose/README.md

 A simple test.sh script is included to verify both services are up and responding.
 This allows for quick functional checks after deployment.

+## 📽️ Project Demo

+Watch the project in action here: https://surl.li/pjtftk

+This video demonstrates the setup, configuration, and working of the project, including the NGINX integration and service routing.